ben-ryder/athena/projects/athena-server/docs/testing/api-testing.md

 Test data is populated in `tests/test-data.ts` and this is used by most tests as the initial state of the application database.

-## Test Guidelines
+## E2E Test Guidelines
 - Every test should be able to be run separately.
-This can be achieved by making sure each test suite properly resets the database before each test.
+In practice this means not relying on things like database content outside of individual test setup/teardown functions.
--
+- Tests should be written against public interfaces not internals where possible.
+This means that tests are more resilient against refactors and internal changes.